-And not many of us realize just how many different nerves, blood vessels, muscles, and small bones are in our hands.
-Nor or they aware of how they all work together when performing any task.
-All of these different things are working together to help the hands stay healthy
+Not many of us realize just how many different nerves, blood vessels, muscles, and small bones are in our hands.
+In addition, many are not aware of how they all work together when performing any type of task involving the hands and wrists.
+All of these different things are working together to help the hands stay healthy.

-There doesn’t seem to be a way around the many things we use our hands, wrist, and fingers, everyday day of our lives, this puts a lot of wear and tear on them.
+There does not seem to be a way around the many things we use our hands, wrist, and fingers for throughout our daily lives.
+This puts a lot of wear and tear on them.
 Sometimes just holding a pencil to write or just putting a key into the lock to unlock your door can cause horrendous pain.

-- Falls/ Accidents may cause our wrist or fingers to get Sprained/ Fractured,
+- Falls or Accidents which cause our wrist or fingers to get Sprained/ Fractured,

 - Carpal tunnel syndrome

 - Wear and tear from the natural aging process

 If you do not have wrist pain or hand pain yet, then now is the time to begin thinking about the future.
 Preventive measures can help keep your hands, fingers, and wrists healthier, longer.
 Below are a few suggestions: